Powel Crosley Jr.: Radio manufacturer

-Radio broadcasting
+Radio and television broadcasting

 Once Crosley established himself as a radio manufacturer, he decided to expand into broadcasting as a way to encourage consumers to purchase more radios.
 In 1921, soon after he built his first radios, Crosley began experimental broadcasts from his home with a 20-watt transmitter using the call sign 8CR.
 On March 22, 1922, the Crosley Broadcasting Corporation received a commercial license to operate as WLW at 50 watts.
 Dorman D. Israel, a young radio engineer from the University of Cincinnati, designed and built the station's first two radio transmitters (at 100 and 1,000 watts).
-The Crosley Corporation claimed that in 1928 WLW became the first 50-kilowatt commercial station in the United States with a regular broadcasting schedule.
-In 1934 Crosley put a 500-kilowatt transmitter on the air, making WLW the station with the world's most powerful radio transmitter for the next five years.
+The Crosley Corporation claimed that, in 1928, WLW became the first 50-kilowatt commercial station in the United States with a regular broadcasting schedule.
+In 1934, Crosley put a 500-kilowatt transmitter on the air, making WLW the station with the world's most powerful radio transmitter for the next five years.
 (On occasion, the station's power was boosted as high as 700,000 watts.)

 Throughout the 1930s, Cincinnati's WLW was considered "the Nation's Station," producing many hours of network programming each week.
 Among the entertainers who performed live from WLW's studios were Red Skelton, Doris Day, Jane Froman, Fats Waller, Rosemary Clooney, and the Mills Brothers.
-In 1939 the Federal Communications Commission (FCC) ruled that WLW had to reduce its power to 50 kilowatts, partly because it interfered with the broadcasts of other stations, but largely due to its smaller competitors, who complained about the station's technical and commercial advantages with its 500-kilowatt broadcasts.
+In 1939, the Federal Communications Commission (FCC) ruled that WLW had to reduce its power to 50 kilowatts, partly because it interfered with the broadcasts of other stations, but largely due to its smaller competitors, who complained about the station's technical and commercial advantages with its 500-kilowatt broadcasts.

 During World War II, WLW resumed its powerful, 500-kilowatt transmissions in cooperation with the U.S. government.
-The 500-kilowatt transmitter was crated for shipment to Asia, but the war ended before it was shipped.
 WLW's engineers also built high-power shortwave transmitters on a site about 25 mile north of Cincinnati.
 Crosley Broadcasting, under contract to the U.S. government, began operating the Bethany Relay Station, which was dedicated on September 23, 1944, to broadcast "Voice of America" programming.
 The relay station's broadcasts continued until 1994.

 Crosley's broadcasting company eventually expanded into additional markets.
-The company was experimenting with television broadcasting as early as 1929, when it received an experimental television license from the Federal Radio Commission (FRC), which later became the FCC.
-Crosley Broadcasting did not go on-air with regular television programming as WLWT until after Crosley sold the company to Aviation Corporation (Avco) and he had become a member of Avco's board of directors..
+The company was experimenting with television broadcasting as early as 1929, when it received an experimental television license (W8XCT) from the Federal Radio Commission (FRC), which later became the FCC.
+On 4 June, 1946 W8XCT transmitted Cincinnati's first television broadcast, a test pattern.
+Two days later, to show off the potential for advertising revenue, a box of Borax was broadcast.
+W8XCT started broadcasting a one-hour regular weekly program in August 1947, which rose to 20 hours per week by the end of the year.
+In January 1948 a commercial license was granted and W8XCT became WLWT in February of the same year.
+WLWT was made the first (one source says second) NBC affiliate in the country in April 1948.